-The work conducted under this project will be communicated to the scientific community through publication in scientific journals and presentation of results at major scientific meetings.
-These include the annual Large-Scale Biosphere-Atmosphere Experiment in Amazonia (LBA) meetings that are held in the region, and the American Geophysical Union (AGU), a major forum for climate science research, and the annual ABRH (Brazilian Association of Water Resources) meeting.
+The work conducted under this project is being communicated to the scientific community through publications in scientific journals and presentations of results at major scientific meetings.
+These include the annual American Geophysical Union (AGU), a major international forum for climate science research, and the annual ABRH (Brazilian Association of Water Resources) meeting.

-Our results will be communicated to the relevant practitioner communities in Brazil, drawing upon the experiences and feedback from the in-country stakeholder workshop that we held in Brazilia in May 2013.
-Angela Livino, a fellow funded through this project will attend a workshop at the ABRH (Water Resources Brazilian Association) meeting in Bento Gonçalves, Brazil in November 2013.
-The workshop is organized by The Nature Conservancy (TNC), Brazil as part of their Great Rivers Partnership (GRP) and will discuss the issues of power generation, river transportation and deforestation / forest uses in the Tapajos region.
+Our results are being communicated the relevant practitioner communities in Brazil, drawing upon the experience and feedback from the in-country stakeholder workshop that we held in Brazilia in May 2013, from our group’s participation in the ABRH (Water Resources Brazilian Association) meeting in Bento Gonçalves, Brazil in November 2013, and the accompanying workshop organized by The Nature Conservancy (TNC), Brazil as part of their Great Rivers Partnership (GRP) that examined the issues of power generation, river transportation and deforestation / forest uses in the Tapajos region.